The correct test is important! Insist on the test methods listed below and seek advice from a specialised professional if you are unsure.

 HPV

 A test is only recommended if symptoms persist and other STIs have been ruled out.
 A test without symptoms is not advisable.
-A test is ordered by a medical professional and the diagnosis is made by a healthcare professional on the basis of a laboratory analysis (serology) with a swab of the symptomatic area.
+A test is ordered by a medical professional and the diagnosis is made by a healthcare professional on the basis of a laboratory analysis (PCR and/or cytology) with a swab of the symptomatic area.

 Mpox